-- I recommend covering your bread halfway through with tin foil, to ensure the tops don’t over brown.
+- I recommend covering your bread halfway through with tinfoil, to ensure the tops aren’t over brown.

 - This bread is not super sweet at all.
-If you’d like super sweet bread, double the amount of the granulated sweetener or add extra chocolate chips.
+If you’d like super sweet bread, double the amount of the granulated sweetener or add some chocolate chips.

 - If you don’t have pumpkin pie spice, you can use all cinnamon or a mix of cinnamon and nutmeg.

-- To store: As this pumpkin bread is super moist, it should always be stored in the refrigerator.
-Be sure that it is completely covered, and will keep fresh for up to 2 weeks.
+- To store: As this pumpkin bread is super moist, always store it in the refrigerator.
+Keep it covered and it will keep fresh for up to one week.

 - To freeze: Place leftover slices in a ziplock bag and store them in the freezer for up to 6 months.
 Thaw overnight in the refrigerator.